 Leg extensions – 2 working sets at slow rep speed.
 Use a weight that allows you to just complete 5-6 reps.
 You will find a low number of reps will be very hard to do at this speed.
 5-6 is it.
 Tempo: 10 seconds up, hold for a 2 count, 10 seconds down.

 Leg curls – 2 working sets at slow rep speed, 5-6 reps.

 Calf raises – 1 warm up set at normal rep speed, 15-20 reps.
 Tempo: 4 seconds up, pause for a 2 count, 4 seconds down.
 The tempo prescriptions listed here apply to the rest of the routine.

 2 working sets, 1 at fast rep speed, 10-15 reps, the other at slow rep speed, 8-10 reps.

-Abs as usual - to work abs in this manner may be difficult but possible on a ab crunch machine if you want to try it.
+Abs as usual – to work abs in this manner may be difficult but possible on an ab crunch machine if you want to try it.

 Power cleans – 2 -3 working sets at fast rep speed, 5-6 reps